The Infinity Cardigan is a warm hug on a cool spring morning. Curl up with a mug of tea, take a sip, lean back and let the morning sun kiss your face.

 While this project initially looks difficult, it really is something that anyone can complete as it is written for all skill levels.
 Even though it may introduce skills that not every knitter possesses upon starting this project, the repetitive nature of this project will allow the knitter to become comfortable with all stills required to complete.

 Skills required for this project: Cabling with or without a needle, W&T, working wraps, provisional cast on, grafting, chart reading.
+This pattern is primarily written in charts.
+If you have difficulties reading charts, you may not be able to read this pattern.

 Infinity is worked in one piece, which allows cables to flow up one sleeve, across the back and down the other sleeve.
 Cables also run around the edge of the cardigan uninterrupted, which gives this cardigan its name.